kryptine/clean-platform/doc/DOCUMENTATION.md

 For short documentation items, doclines, starting with `//*` can be used.
 When documenting a constructor, or record field, they should be placed *after* the item they document.
-Doclines are only supported for constructors and record fields.
 For example:

 ```clean
 /**